andyjost/Sprite/docs/source/Quickstart.rst

 .. warning::

-  :func:`curry.expr` bypasses the frontend, and so can produce ill-typed expressions.
-Use caution, since evaluating one results in undefined behavior.
+  Since it bypasses the frontend, :func:`curry.expr` can produce ill-typed expressions.
+Its use represents a compromise between safety and practicality (see :ref:`important-notes`).
+Evaluating an ill-typed expression results in undefined behavior, so use caution.

 To build an expression containing a choice, use ``Prelude.?``: